lucarin91/paroladay-streamlabs/README.md

-# Parola of the day
+# !parola: Parola of the day

 A streamlabs chatbot command that retrieves and prints out the world of the day from [una parola al giorno](https://unaparolaalgiorno.it).
+The command it is only located in italian.

 Example:
 ```